Tzigger/playwright_security/docs/architecture.md

-# DAST Engine Architecture
+# Kinetic Engine Architecture

 ## System Overview

-The DAST (Dynamic Application Security Testing) Engine is built on a modular, layered architecture that enables extensibility, maintainability, and scalability.
+The Kinetic Security Scanner is built on a modular, layered architecture that enables extensibility, maintainability, and scalability.
 It leverages Playwright for browser automation and implements multiple detection techniques for OWASP Top 10 vulnerabilities.

 ## Architectural Layers